 10 days?
 Ugh, that’s going to be a rough 10 days.
 It’ll need some good planning, but I think I’ll manage.
 First, I’d show them all the ancient places like Stonehenge, Machu Picchu, the Easter Island, some beautiful natural places like Yellowstone or practically anything rural Japan.
 Architecture – Barcelona, Athens, Rome.
 And all the important places I can squeeze in.
 I probably can work around the time zones.
 I probably would take them to some concerts while we are on the way on the evenings just for good measure and would throw hundreds of books at them.
 I would either bore them to death or would convince them they shouldn’t bother with us humans – sooner or later we destroy everything.

 And finally, a showdown.
 Which is cuter?
 A baby orangutan in a baseball cap and diaper?
 Or a baby panda repeatedly failing to climb up the wrong way on a slide?

 This is a cruel question.
 There is only one movie I ever cried on – well, it was until I saw How to Train Your Dragon 3 that is – and it was about a panda.
 He lived in a forest, his mom was a doe, the queen of the forest.
 To stay and claim his place he had to climb up a waterfall.
 But he couldn’t and fell, and had to leave and oh damn, I cried my eyes out as a kid.
 So failing and climbing pandas are my weakness.
 You practically can sell me anything if it has pandas involved in any way.

 If you’d like to get in contact with Josh Erikson, you can find him on social media:

-Check out my review and get Hero Forged by clicking on the cover below!
+Check out my review and get Hero Forged!
 The second book of the series, Fate Lashed is already available in every format (e-book, paperback, audio)!